+The randomization programme will allocate patients in a ratio of 2:1 between the no additional care arm and each of the other arms available.
+Hence if 4 arms are available, then the randomization will be in the ratio 2:1:1:1.
 If one or more of the active drug treatments is not available at the hospital or is believed, by the attending clinician, to be contraindicated (or definitely indicated) for the specific patient, then this fact will be recorded via the web-based form prior to randomisation; random allocation will then be between the remaining arms (in a 2:1:1 or 2:1 ratio).

 Administration of allocated treatment